21st Century Teaching Demos

 Do you have a favorite class activity or teaching technique that works with your class every time?
 Is one of your assessments or review strategies especially fun to implement?
 Do you leave class after certain sessions or topics feeling particularly successful in engaging and stimulating your students?
 Have you recently tried something new or innovative in your class that you want to share with others?

 If you answered YES to any of these questions, we’ve got a great event for you!
-On Friday, November 16 we’re planning a series of Teaching Demos (i.e., demonstrations) to showcase 21st century studentcentered teaching methods, and we’d like you to participate.
+On Friday, March 1 we’re planning a series of Teaching Demos (i.e., demonstrations) to showcase 21st-century, student-centered teaching methods, and we’d like you to participate.

 A Teaching Demo is an interactive, fast-paced session in which instructors from many disciplines share their best assignments, assessment ideas, or class activities.
 We want to see your best material that other instructors can use in their classes right away.
 Each demonstration lasts 15 minutes, and each speaker will present the demonstration one or two times.
 Instructors in all disciplines are welcome to participate by submitting a simple proposal.
-Deadline for proposals is noon on Monday, October 29.
+Deadline for proposals is noon on Monday, February 11.
 We’ll choose the best variety for presentation and let everyone know the results the following week.
-The demonstrations will take place from 2 to 3:30 p.m. on Friday, November 16 at Alderson Auditorium in the Kansas Union.
+The demonstrations will take place from 2 to 3:30 p.m. on Friday, March 1 at the Beren Petroleum Center in Slawson Hall.

 If you have any questions, please contact Blair Schneider at email@example.com.

 See the CFP document below for specific guidelines: